Cystic Fibrosis: One Patient’s Story, Current Treatments and Exciting New Therapies on the Horizon

 There are currently a wide array of CF therapies:

 - Anti-inflammatories: drugs that reduce inflammation throughout the body.
-Although it is not specific to CF, high dose ibuprofen is approved for CF patients; however, doctors often will not prescribe high dose ibuprofen due to its unwanted side effects, such as ulcers and kidney problems.
+Although it is not specific to Cystic Fibrosis, high dose ibuprofen is approved for CF patients; however, doctors often will not prescribe high dose ibuprofen due to its unwanted side effects, such as ulcers and kidney problems.

 - Anti-infectives: drugs that treat CF-related infections.
 Five antibiotics are currently approved for CF patients: azithromycin, inhaled tobramycin, tobramycin inhaled powder (TOBI® Podhaler™), aztreonam (Cayston®), and amikacin liposome inhalation suspension (Arikayce®).